15 Psychological Techniques to Enhance Intelligence & Boost Memory

 Useful Creative Thinking Skills

-2. Neuroplasticity: How Experience Changes the Brain
+2. Neuroplasticity: How Experience Shapes the Brain

-3. Psychological Tricks to Increase Intelligence!
+3. Psychological Tricks to Boost Your Intelligence!

-Play games, word puzzles, and problem-solving activities, such as Lumosity.
-Learn something new, such as a musical instrument or a language.
-Exercise regularly and sleep for 7 to 9 hours each night.
+Play games, solve word puzzles, and participate in problem-solving activities like Lumosity.
+Develop new skills, such as learning a musical instrument or a language.
+Exercise regularly and ensure you get 7 to 9 hours of sleep each night.
+Strengthen your memory, executive control, and visuospatial reasoning to help boost your IQ levels.

-1. Visualization Techniques.
+1. Visualization Techniques

-2. Problem Solving Puzzles.
+2. Problem-Solving Puzzles.

 3. Writing Your Thoughts.